Wasted-Audio/ebu-norm/README.md

 ### Process
 Files are analyzed by ebur128 with the required gain passed to SoX.
 +/− gain is calculated by the target level minus the analyzed integrated value.
-Files are written to a "Normalized" sub-folder with `-normalized` added to filename.
+Files are written to a sub-folder with suffix added to filename.

 ### Usage:
 ```shell